Superbugs – Antibiotic Resistant Bacteria Becoming a Global Threat

 How Big is the Problem?

-Are Hospitals a Breading Ground for these Bacteria?
+Are Hospitals a Breeding Ground for these Antibiotic Resistant Bacteria?

 In a recent study published by the American Journal of Infection Control, researchers found that most of these superbugs were capable of surviving on surfaces for prolonged periods of time.
 In fact, almost half of all the hospital rooms tested in the study were contaminated with the drug-resistant superbug Acinetobacter baumannii.
-In another study by the Archives of Internal Medicine it was estimated that some 48,000 people a year are infected and die after acquiring one of these superbugs at a hospital.
+In another study by the Archives of Internal Medicine, it was estimated that some 48,000 people a year are infected and die after acquiring one of these antibiotic resistant bacteria at a hospital.

 The problem is rapidly spreading outside of hospitals.

 According to the Centers for Disease Control and Prevention, Methicillin-resistant Staphylococcus aureus (MRSA) is estimated to have killed more people than the AIDS Virus.
-MRSA Methicillin is a type of staph bacteria that is resistant to a large number of antibiotics.
-MRSA was once only associated with medical procedures or prolonged hospital stays but is increasingly being found in other places including packaged meat in grocery stores.
+MRSA is a type of staph bacteria that is resistant to a large number of antibiotics.
+MRSA was once only associated with medical procedures, or prolonged hospital stays, but is increasingly being found in other places including packaged meat in grocery stores.

 NDM-1 – Germ-altering genes.
 A new Threat on the Horizon